Goga1992/Gstreamer-Lessons/Lesson-2/README.md

-# Custom Gstreamer Plugin to check if a person enters a No-Entry Zone.
+# Custom Gstreamer Plugin to check if a person enters a Line-Of-Fire Zone.